IGLU-CHISTERA/IGLU-CHISTERA.github.io/index.md

 Cooperative Visually Grounded Dialogue Game with a Humanoid robot, <A HREF="https://nips.cc/Conferences/2018/Schedule?showEvent=12165"> a NIPS 2018 Demonstration </A> (Partnership with <A HREF="https://devine.gel.usherbrooke.ca/"> DEVINE </A>).

+# Contributors

+The IGLU consortium is composed of 8 research teams, across 6 different countries.
+The project is a total effort of 325 person-months (PM).

 ## Experts